 Practical example:

-A company in the air conditioning technology sector uses its craftsman software to create a shopping cart with the materials required for the customer order.
+A company in the air conditioning sector uses its tradesman software to create a shopping cart with the materials required for the customer order.
 This is sent directly to the supplier via IDS Connect.
-Alternatively, the company can import a shopping cart created in the online store into its software for further processing – whether for calculations, quotations or orders.
+Alternatively, the company can import a shopping cart created in the online shop into its software for further processing—whether for calculations, quotes, or orders.

 Advantages: